tiny-pilot/tinypilot/bundler/README.md

 [`get-tinypilot.sh`](../get-tinypilot.sh) (`get-tinypilot-pro.sh` for Pro) facilitates the installation process.

-For installing TinyPilot on the device, `get-tinypilot.sh` unpacks the bundle to `/opt/tinypilot-updater` and invokes the [`install`](bundle/install) script.
+For installing TinyPilot on the device, `get-tinypilot.sh` unpacks the bundle to `/mnt/tinypilot-installer` and invokes the [`install`](bundle/install) script.

-Note that it’s necessary to persist the bundle folder on the device, because the application still relies on the Ansible roles being present for applying system changes.
-(We might refactor this in the future.)
+To avoid excessive writes to the filesystem, the bundle is downloaded and unpacked on a volatile RAMdisk mounted at `/mnt/tinypilot-installer`.

 On a fresh device, the user runs `get-tinypilot.sh` manually.
 On a device with an existing TinyPilot installation, TinyPilot’s update process invokes `get-tinypilot.sh` “under the hood”.